Lago Vista's Rich History

-Amazingly, the first known inhabitants of the North Shore can be traced back 10,000-15,000 years with the 1983 discovery of the pre-historic, "Leanderthal Lady", a five foot tall, 18-25 year old woman named after the North Shore village of Leander, near which she was discovered.
+The first known inhabitants of the North Shore can be traced back 10,000-15,000 years with the 1983 discovery of the pre-historic, "Leanderthal Lady." a five foot tall, 18-25-year-old woman named after the nearby village of Leander near which she was discovered.

-Populated through at least a dozen millennium by many Native Indian tribes, most notably Apache & Comanche (and many sovereign nations as well, ie: Spain, France, Mexico), control of the greater Central Texas area was fought over for centuries with the modern area beginning in the 1500s.
-In 1831 “The Father of Texas”, Stephen F. Austin, settled 800 families in the area known at the time as the city of Austin’s “Upper Colonies”, and it was from there that the current story of Lago Vista and the North Shore community began.
+The Lago Vista area was initially populated by various Native American Indian tribes (most notably Apache and Comanche) and other sovereign nations (such as Spain, France, and Mexico).
+Control of the greater Central Texas area was fought over for centuries with the modern area beginning in the 1500's.
+In 1831 “The Father of Texas”, Stephen F. Austin, settled 800 families in the area known at the time as the City of Austin’s “Upper Colonies."
+From there the current story of Lago Vista and the North Shore community began.

 Prior to construction of the dam, local residents were at the mercy of the “Feast or Famine” nature of the river with irregular floods and droughts wreaking havoc on the local infrastructure.
-Establishment of the LCRA* in 1934 initiated the process of multiple dams being constructed along the Colorado River to serve as both water storage and flood control measures while providing a steady reliable source of drinking water for residents of the North Shore as well as the growing population of greater Austin. (* Lower Colorado River Authority)
+Establishment of the Lower Colorado River Authority (LCRA) in 1934 initiated the process of multiple dams being constructed along the Colorado River to serve as both water storage and flood control measures while providing a steady, reliable source of drinking water for residents of the North Shore as well as the growing population of greater Austin.

 Not surprisingly, the creation of Lake Travis increased the autonomy of the North Shore with bridges to the South submerged and new roads required to reach the increasingly isolated areas of Lago Vista and other North Shore communities.

-Construction workers who built the numerous infrastructure projects in the 40s and 50s fell in love with the area and chose to resettle here.
-With reliable access restored, World War Two vets and other military retirees began moving to Lago Vista in the 50s & 60s to enjoy the quiet refuge.
+Construction workers who built the numerous infrastructure projects in the 40's and 50's fell in love with the area and chose to resettle here.
+With reliable access restored, World War II vets and other military retirees began moving to Lago Vista in the 50's & 60's to enjoy the quiet refuge.
 Developers took a strong interest in the Hill Country’s beauty and the recreational opportunities Lake Travis would provide.
 Jonestown began to grow about this time as well, and FM 1431 was upgraded to facilitate modern traffic.
 Over time, bus service to Austin was initiated.

-1980s Attempts by the City of Austin to annex the North Shore communities were abruptly halted when Lago Vista, Jonestown & Point Venture all voted to individually incorporate.
-Now, in 2017, the North Shore is a thriving, growing triad of communities with everything from a large, regional supermarket and a national pharmacy chain, to dozens of small owner operated businesses from auto repair to zoological retail!
+In the 1980's, attempts by the City of Austin to annex the North Shore communities were abruptly halted when Lago Vista, Jonestown, and Point Venture all voted to individually incorporate.
+Today the North Shore is a thriving, growing triad of communities with everything from a large, regional supermarket and a national pharmacy chain, to dozens of small owner-operated businesses from auto repair to zoological retail.

-The North Shore also boasts a prolific arts community with the iconic, 80 voice Hill Country Singers, the large-scale Broadway productions of Lake Travis Music Theatre, the boutique Lago Vista Players, and the classic Twilight Concerts high on the hill overlooking the lake.
-Our schools rank in the Top Five for ALL of Texas, the cost of living is among the lowest in the country, property values continue to climb and, though ours is a quiet little community, the major urban center of Austin is just 35 minutes away!
+The North Shore also boasts a prolific arts community with the iconic Hill Country Singers, large-scale Broadway productions by Lake Travis Music Theatre, the boutique Lago Vista Players, Lago Fest, an art, music, and food festival, and the classic Twilight Concerts high on the hill overlooking the lake.
+Our schools rank #5 in the Austin Area for Academic Achievement.
+The cost of living is among the lowest in the country, and with property values continuing to climb.
+Lago Vista is a quiet little community with the major urban center of Austin just 30 miles away.